tokio-rs/website-next/content/tokio/tutorial/framing.md

 # Buffered reads

-The `read_frame` waits for an entire frame to be received before returning.
+The `read_frame` method waits for an entire frame to be received before returning.
 A single call to `TcpStream::read()` may return an arbitrary amount of data.
 It could contain an entire frame, a partial frame, or multiple frames.
 If a partial frame is received, the data is buffered and more data is read from the socket.
 If multiple frames are received, the first frame is returned and the rest of the data is buffered until the next call to `read_frame`.

 To implement this, `Connection` needs a read buffer field.
 Data is read from the socket into the read buffer.
 When a frame is parsed, the corresponding data is removed from the buffer.

-We will use `BytesMut` as the buffer type.
-This is a mutable version of `Bytes`.
+We will use [`BytesMut`] as the buffer type.
+This is a mutable version of [`Bytes`].

 ```rust
 use bytes::BytesMut;